jtw023/.config/README.md

 ----

-<b>These config files make use of the Fira Code font family in the kitty terminal emulator.
-If you use that terminal, the TTF fonts are available [in my fonts repo](https://github.com/jtw023/fonts).</b>
+<b>These config files make use of some custom scripts as well as the Fira Code font family.
+For everything to work as configured, please also clone [my fonts repo](https://github.com/jtw023/fonts) and [my random-scripts repo](https://github.com/jtw023/Random-Scripts).</b>
 </details>